The Placebo Effect,

 The Patient

 One of Dr. Klopfer’s patients, Mr. Wright, had been suffering from cancer of the lymph nodes.
-None of the standard treatments were working: his neck, armpits, chest, abdomen, and groin were filled with tumors the size of oranges, and his spleen and liver were so enlarged that two quarts of milky fluid had to be drained out of his body each day.
-He was just about out of time.
+None of the standard treatments were working: his neck, armpits, chest, abdomen, and groin were filled with tumors the size of oranges.
+His spleen and liver were so enlarged that two quarts of milky fluid had to be drained out of his body each day.

 Volunteering

-When Wright discovered that Dr. Klopfer was involved in research on Krebiozen, he begged to be given Krebiozen treatments.
-At first his doctor refused because the drug was untested and only being tried on people with a life expectancy of at least three months.
+When Mr. Wright discovered that Dr. Klopfer was involved in research on Krebiozen, he asked to be given this treatment.
+At first his doctor refused because the drug was untested and only being given to people with a life expectancy of at least three months.

-Wright begged so hard, however, that Klopfer decided to give him one injection on Friday, even though the doctor secretly suspected Wright wouldn’t last the weekend.
+But Mr. Wright pleaded, saying that at this point, he had nothing to lose.
+And so, Dr. Klopfer decided to give him one injection on Friday (though the doctor secretly felt Wright wouldn’t last the weekend).

 The Outcome

-On the following Monday, Klopfer found Wright out of bed and walking around.
-Klopfer reported that his tumors had “melted like snowballs on a hot stove” and were half their original size.
+On the following Monday, Dr. Klopfer found Mr. Wright out of bed and walking around.
+His tumors had “melted like snowballs on a hot stove” and were half their original size.
 This was a far more rapid decrease in size than even the strongest radiation treatments could have accomplished.

-Ten days after Wright’s first Krebiozen treatment, he left the hospital, and as far as his doctors could tell, with no signs of cancer.
-When he had entered the hospital, he had needed an oxygen mask to breathe, but when he left he was well enough to fly his own plane at 12,000 feet with no discomfort whatsoever.
+When he had entered the hospital, he had needed an oxygen mask to breathe, but after he had left, he was well enough to fly his own plane at 12,000 feet (3,657.6 meters) with no discomfort whatsoever.

 Newspaper Articles